Friction motor

 A friction motor is a simple mechanism to propel toy cars, trucks, trains, action figures and similar toys.
-The motor consists of a large flywheel which is connected to the drive wheels of the toy via a very low gear ratio, so that the flywheel revolves faster.
-The flywheel's axis is perpendicular to the direction in which the toy faces and moves.
+The motor consists of a large flywheel which is connected to the drive wheels of the toy via a gear train with very low gear ratio, so that the flywheel revolves much faster than the wheels.
+The flywheel's axis is perpendicular to the direction in which the toy faces and in which it moves.
 When the toy is pushed forward, the drive wheels engage the flywheel.
-Pushing the vehicle forward repeatedly spins this flywheel up to speed.
+If higher energies are desired, pushing the vehicle forward repeatedly spins this flywheel up to greater speed.
 When let go, the flywheel drives the vehicle forward.
-The flywheel stores the kinetic energy of the initial acceleration and propels the toy after it is released, by forcing the perpetual motor that revolves the kinetic energy.
+Energy which is input by pushing the car is stored by the flywheel as rotational kinetic energy and can propel the toy after it is released.
+It is friction between the tyres and the surface on which the vehicle is operating which enables the energy input process, thus giving the name "friction motor" to the device.

-As the flywheel, unlike the spring of a pullback motor, is continuously rotating and not held, the motor may be "pumped up" by pushing the car repeatedly forward.
-The cars also typically work in forward and reverse.
+As the flywheel, unlike the spring of a pullback motor, is continuously rotating, the motor may be "pumped up" by pushing the car repeatedly forward.
+In some cases, the cars work both in forward and reverse; in other cases, a one-way clutch can disengage a component in the gear assembly to prevent input of rotational effort in the reverse sense.
 Some used a zip cord pulled from the vehicle body to accelerate the flywheel directly.
 Another system was the Turbo Tower of Power (TTP) in which air expelled from a hand-operated pump pushed turbine blades on the flywheel's rim.

 These toys were especially popular in the 1960s to 1980s though they continue to be available today.